zz2liu/RnaSeq-HpcPipelines/README.md

 RNA-Seq Pipelines live on Yale HPC **clusters**.
 ## 1. Prepare the unix terminal on your laptop/desktop
 ### for Windows users
 - download and install [babun](http://babun.github.io/), a free cygwin based linux emulator on windows.
-Run the install.bat file, it will take a while.
+Extract and run the install.bat file, it will take a while.
 - search and run babun.bat and you are at the terminal!
 You might want to pin it to the task bar.
 - Then type/paste the following lines (each line is a bash command, # is for comment):
     ```sh